earthly/website/blog/_posts/2021-06-16-git-branching.md

   - Tutorials
 author: Adam
 internal-links:
- - merging
+ - git merging
- - branching
+ - git branching
- - merge
+ - git merge
- - git
+ - source control branch
- - branch
+ - git branch
 ---

 Some modern development practices are easiest to understand from a historical perspective: things started a certain way, and then steps were added or removed as conditions changed.
 Git branching, for example, is like that.